jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

 > We can assume Eunie was never more than a standard soldier, and therefore had no value to Moebius.
-Joran had a unique connection to the future Ouroboros crew... but that wasn't actually relevant until they got zapped by the Ouroboros Stone *6 or 7 years later*.
-And Moebius J was literally already there when that took place.
+Joran had a unique connection to the future Ouroboros crew... but that wasn't actually known until they got zapped by the Ouroboros Stone *6 or 7 years after Joran died*.
+And Moebius J was literally present already when that took place.

-> So this is yet more evidence that Noah was uniquely special, and a known threat to Moebius throughout history.
+> So by the time of his death, Joran must have been notable merely by who he associated with.
+This supports the hypothesis that Noah was a known, unique threat to Moebius throughout history.
 Indeed, as per the opening of Chapter 6, Noah repeatedly got taken in by the City during his previous lives, and regularly ended up working with the Ouroboros Stones.
 And furthermore, here in the present, Noah had been split off from N, and the true Ouroboros power had finally been unlocked, making him even more of a ticking time bomb for Moebius.

-So it's not a stretch for Z to have picked Joran out early on, as an ace to keep up his sleeve.
+> So it's not a stretch for Z to have picked Joran out early on, as an ace to keep up his sleeve.
+Heck, he would probably have Moebed Lanz and Eunie if they ever bit it before getting this far.
+And to drive the point home, we will eventually encounter Consul C, who had been very close to our current Noah.

 ----